trustos/hestiacp-nodejsv2/README.md

 - Added option to install dependencies after setup
 - Added option to select module type (ES Modules or CommonJS)
 - Added option to add environment variables
+- Automatically fills in all the options if pre-existing configurations are found

 ## Description